Salad Days (musical): Recordings

 The Original Cast recording (1954) was recorded by Oriole Records.
 The Original Cast recording of the Duke of York's Theatre revival was released by That's Entertainment.
 A 40th anniversary studio cast recording was produced by EMI in 1994, featuring Janie Dee. and an Original Cast recording of the 40th anniversary production at the Vaudeville Theatre was released by First Night, consisting of four songs.

 It was filmed for Australian television in 1958.
-A recording of the 2013 Tête à Tête production is available from the website.

 Cultural impact

 The musical was parodied, in a particularly bloody manner, by Monty Python in their sketch "Sam Peckinpah's Salad Days".

 £7,000 from the Salad Days profits – a large sum in those days— was given to the Bristol Old Vic Theatre School towards the purchase and conversion of two large adjoining Victorian villas at 1 and 2 Downside Road in Clifton.
 In 1995 the enduring benefit to students of that donation was formally recognised when a new custom-built dance and movement studio in the School's back garden was named the Slade/Reynolds Studio.